 A novel strain of the coronavirus disease was first identified in Wuhan, China in December 2019, and the related outbreak was subsequently declared a pandemic by the World Health Organization and a national emergency by the President of the United States.
 As a result of the pandemic, we have experienced significant business disruption.
-For example, in preparation for COVID-19-related hospitalizations, various governmental agencies and hospital administrators required certain hospitals to postpone some elective procedures.
+For example, in order to meet the demand for COVID-19-related hospitalizations, various governments, governmental agencies and hospital administrators required certain hospitals to postpone some elective procedures.
+In addition, elective procedures are also being delayed in some cases as hospitals continue to struggle with adequate staffing levels.
 As a majority of our products are utilized in elective surgeries or procedures, the deferrals of such surgeries and procedures have had, and may continue to have, a significant negative impact on our business and results of operations.
-Despite the impact COVID-19 has had on our business, we continue to invest in research and development, invest in our people, and take steps to position ourselves for long-term success.
+Despite the impact COVID-19 has had on our business, we continued to invest in research and development, invest in our people, and take steps to position ourselves for long-term success.
 We continue to train and educate our sales team and our surgeons on our products.
-We have continued to focus on developing innovative solutions, acquired multiple enabling technologies, invested in both new and existing partnerships and continue to deploy additional consigned instrument and implant sets in furtherance of our strategy.
+We have continued to focus on developing innovative solutions, acquired multiple enabling technologies, invested in both new and existing partnerships and continued to deploy additional consigned instrument and implant sets in furtherance of our strategy.
 The extent to which COVID-19 may continue to negatively impact the Company's consolidated financial position, results of operations or cash flows is uncertain and will be closely monitored.